sangamsaisrivinay/sangamsaisrivinay/README.md

 - 💬 Ask me about any tech stuff
 - 📫 How to reach me: Linkedin:https://www.linkedin.com/in/sangam-sai-sri-vinay-r-77490b190
 - 😄 Pronouns: He/Mr.
+- ⚡ Fun fact: i dont know about working on github ;)
                                                         ![unnamed](https://user-images.githubusercontent.com/68855472/103367973-a4bdb780-4a83-11eb-9ee1-a5dfc8ad8815.gif)